World Heritage Site Shirakami Sanchi (Tomeyama, Happo Town, Akita Prefecture): A power spot beech forest

 Beech nuts are high in protein and fat and have high nutritional value.

 They will guide you through the various types of plants, pointing them out one by one.
 The claw marks of a bear... the scent of the leaves of a black maple...
-I felt the richness of the forest resonating through all my senses, and I was able to feel the power of nature and be completely refreshed in body and soul.
+I felt the richness of the forest resonating through all five senses, and I was able to feel the power of nature and be completely refreshed in body and soul.
 Why not take a trip to the Shirakami Sanchi, a true power spot?

 Recommended nearby store "LABO and CAFE YAMAMOTO